 - 1 Give considerations so as to ensure that as many excellent researchers as possible can be supported with limited funding resources. - 2 Give considerations so as to ensure that the number of applications does not become excessive in comparison with the review scheme of each research category. - 3 The restrictions to be enforced are primarily directed to the applicant as Principal Investigator (PI) who bears all responsibility for the implementation of the research project(s).
-In some cases such as the research categories with large budget scale, however, the restrictions may be also extended to individuals as the Co-Investigator (Co-I). - The restriction on parallel submission of research proposals and the restriction on simultaneous receipt of grants are separately set on each of the KAKENHI categories, in accordance of the basic concepts outlined above and by taking into consideration the purpose, characteristics and other factors of each KAKENHI category
+In some cases such as the research categories with large budget scale, however, the restrictions may be also extended to individuals as the Co-Investigator (Co-I). - 1 The restriction on parallel submission of research proposals and the restriction on simultaneous receipt of grants are separately set on each of the KAKENHI categories, in accordance of the basic concepts outlined above and by taking into consideration the purpose, characteristics and other factors of each KAKENHI category

-In case a particular research project falls under the concept of "unreasonable duplication" as put forward in the "Guidelines on the Proper Implementation of Competitive Funding" below, it may be judged as such in the review process.
+In case a particular research project falls under the concept of "unreasonable duplication" as put forward in the "Guidelines on the Proper Implementation of Competitive Funding" (see I. Outline of the Grants-in-Aid for Scientific Research-KAKENHI- 5.
+Guidelines on the Proper Implementation of Competitive Research Funding, etc.), it may be judged as such in the review process.
 Therefore, the applicant should take due precautions in preparing his/her research proposal document.